floriandejonckheere/thalariond/LDAP.md

                                           mail=user

 ```
 Every access to the LDAP database must be authenticated using a simple bind.
-Anonymous bind is not supported.
-Binding is supported for the trees `ou=Services`, `ou=Users` and `ou=Mail`.
-The first two map directly onto their ActiveModel counterparts, the latter uses the given password to find a User or Service in an email permission group.
+Anonymous bind and SASL bind are not supported.
+Binding is supported for the trees `ou=Services`, `ou=Users`, `ou=Groups` and `ou=Mail`.
+The first two map directly onto their ActiveModel counterparts, the latter two use the given password to find a User or Service in the group (or in the permission group for emails).

 All subtrees can be queried.

 ## Users

 Perform a search with base DN `ou=Users,dc=thalarion,dc=be` to list all accessible users.
 Scope is ignored.
-All user attributes can be used for filtering, but currently multiple filter conditions are not supported.
+All user attributes can be used for filtering, multiple filters are supported.
-The results are of the following structure, empty attributes will be ommitted.
+Consider the following example:

 ```
 dn: uid=user,ou=Users,dc=thalarion,dc=be
 uid: user
+objectClass: userAccount
 givenName: Administrator
 sn: Administrator
 mail: admin@example.com